iGoogIe/tango/README.md

 Variables can (optionally) be defined via command line as extra vars

 ```
-ansible-playbook runner.yml -e "customer_id=random_customer_id"
+ansible-playbook runner.yml -e "customer_id=random_customer_id" --tags describe_customer
 ```

-- When passed in via command line , these override ALL other variables
+- When passed in via command line , these take the highest precedence and override ALL other variables
     - See [Ansible Variable Precedence Documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence)

 ### Running outside of tango_role (this is more for local testing / seeing what’s in the roles)